 - Visiting Bucharest is like stepping back in time to the 1950’s.
 Unlike most of the European cities that we have visited, this city was bleak, sterile, and not-particularly welcoming.
 There isn’t much to see and when we did visit the old town area, where normally you see the most interesting historical architecture, we were surprised to see a variety of sex shops, strip clubs, and massage parlors amongst the various restaurants.
 It certainly was a different experience from other old towns that we have had the pleasure to see.

 - Train travel is not as convenient as other places.
 We have become quite accustomed to being able to take trains to all of the important destinations, but this is not necessarily true in Romania.
 You can get from one large city to another, but that is all and you must purchase your tickets in person at the train station.
 Also, we purchased first class tickets, which wasn’t really necessary as there was relatively little difference between first and second class.
 It is still a convenient way to travel, but clearly not as nice as transportation in other countries.
-We ended up taking a shuttle back from Brasov to the Bucharest airport just because it was not only not convenient, but also meant that we had to deal with the taxi drivers of Bucharest once again, so for the same price and time, it was an easy decision.
+We ended up taking a shuttle back from Brasov to the Bucharest airport just because it was not only not convenient, but also meant that we didn’t have to deal with the taxi drivers of Bucharest once again, so for the same price and time, it was an easy decision.

 - The country is in EU probationary status, which means that you are required to go through customs, even when travelling from within the EU.
 This is not a big deal, but it was surprising since we had gotten used to just showing our passport at the airport gate versus having to spend time going through customs.